Articdive/JNoise/.github/README.md

 ## Usage

 ### Picking your Noise-Type.
-The JNoise library supports Perlin, OpenSimplex, Value and white noise.
+The JNoise library supports Perlin-, OpenSimplex-, Value- and white-noise.

-It also supports fractals or octavated versions of Perlin, OpenSimplex and Value noise.
+It also supports octavated (fractals) versions of Perlin-, OpenSimplex-, Value- and white-noise.

 Every noise-type has different features, e.g. Perlin Noise supports different types of Interpolation, whereas OpenSimplex does not support Interpolation.